 The historical centre has been lovingly preserved, and you’ll find many examples of Medieval architecture as you wander through the cobbled streets.
 Be sure to take your time to savour them all.
 Take a walk up to the Rocher des Doms, where you’ll find a stunning view over the river to Villeneuve les Avignon, with its own stately hilltop fort.

 One of the best UNESCO World Heritage Sites in France is the Banks of the Seine.
-This is the area that surrounds the Seine river in Paris.
+This is the area that surrounds the Seine River in Paris.
 It’s been on this list since the year 1991 and it includes the historic part of the city of Paris.
-The reason why the banks of the Seine are included in the UNESCO World Heritage Sites list is that the Seine river played an important role in the development of Paris.
+The reason why the banks of the Seine are included in the France heritage sites list is that the Seine River played an important role in the development of Paris.

-Wandering around Île Saint-Louis, one of two natural islands in Paris, makes for the perfect escape while in Paris.
+Wandering around Île Saint-Louis, one of two natural islands in Paris makes for the perfect escape while in Paris.
 As it sits in the middle of the Seine with the left and right banks on either side.
-As you can image, it offers a lovely view of the Seine and the Parisian buildings.
+As you can imagine, it offers a lovely view of the Seine and the Parisian buildings.

 The medieval Cité de Carcassonne, in the Occitanie region in southern France, is listed as UNESCO World Heritage Site since 1997.
 Carcassonne is a remarkable example of a fortified medieval city with its keep, ramparts, and other well-preserved buildings.

 Carcassonne was one of the crusades’ main sites against the Cathars – a religion that thrived in southern France.
 History tells us that Cathars were considered heresy by the Catholics.
 The Counts of Carcassonne and its inhabitants supported the Cathars, and the Crusaders besieged the Cité until it surrendered.